Kuzminih/docker/README.md

     docker stop 'name-image' # stop conteiner
     docker up 'name-image' #
-    docker pull 'image' # can doenload it from docker hub
+    docker pull 'image' # can doenload it from docker hub docker system prune -a
+        all stopped containers
+        all networks not used by at least one container all unused images
+        all build cache
+    docker rmi $(docker images -f "dangling=true" -q)
     examlpe:
       docker run -it -p  1234:80  'imagename'
       -p localhost 1234:80 in docker port